CagriCatik/Contextus/docs/architecture.md

     embed --> retrieve
 ```

-The CLIs are thin entry points that parse overrides, load configuration, and compose the reusable classes living in `ragstack/`.
-Provider-specific integrations (Ollama and OpenAI) implement a shared protocol so the chat and documentation workflows remain provider-agnostic.
+Each CLI is a thin adapter that parses overrides, loads configuration, and composes the reusable classes living in
+`ragstack/`.
+Provider-specific integrations (Ollama and OpenAI) implement a shared protocol so chat and documentation
+workflows remain provider-agnostic.

 ## Configuration System

-Configuration is centralised in `ragstack/config.py`, which exposes dataclasses for corpus discovery, embeddings, chunking, retrieval, vector store selection, provider credentials, prompts, and documentation settings. `AppConfig.load()` merges:
+Configuration is centralised in `ragstack/config.py`, which exposes dataclasses for corpus discovery, embeddings,
+chunking, retrieval, vector store selection, provider credentials, prompts, and documentation settings. `AppConfig.load()`
+performs the following merge order:

 1. Defaults baked into the dataclasses.
 2. Overrides from `config.yaml` (or `config.json` for backwards compatibility).
 3. Environment variables (optionally sourced from `.env` via `dotenv`).
-4. Task profiles defined in the `tasks:` section, which can override retrieval and prompt fields per downstream use case.
+4. Task profiles defined under `tasks:` that selectively override retrieval and prompt fields.

 ```mermaid
 sequenceDiagram